ntm529/natedrop/README.md

 Column 7: Y-velocity
 Column 8: Z-velocity

+A recommended radius is 3 for all droplets, initially.
+A recommended osmolarity would be either 0.1 or 1 for your droplets.

 - Additionally, the natural length between each droplet, **L** needs to be specified for the function.
 A lower **L** value will have the droplets stick closer together.
-- A recommended **L**-value is 0.8
+A recommended **L**-value is 0.8
 - The bilayer attraction is represented as a linear spring of stiffness **K**.
-- A recommended K-value is 1000.0
+A recommended K-value is 1000.0
+- Instead of treating each droplet mass as constant, a density of **rho** is instead used.
+A recommended **rho** value is 0.2
 - To make the diffusion between droplets begin when the velocities have hit zero, set boolean_osm to [0.0]
-- The time end needs to be specified
+- The time end needs to be specified for the ODE.
+A **timeend** of 250.0 seconds is recommended.

 ```julia